 The laws that govern train accidents and any train accident injuries are complicated, so if you’re injured in a train accident, it’s important to have a reliable attorney who is familiar with these laws.

 At The Barnes Firm, our attorneys have helped injured passengers and bystanders in dozens of train accident cases across the country.
 Our team has the experience and the track record of success necessary to get results for you and your family.

 Railroad workers and train workers hurt in a railroad crossing accident or other accident due to someone else’s negligence could be entitled to additional compensation under the Federal Employees Liability Act (FELA).

 Each year, there are more than 2,000 train collisions resulting in hundreds of injuries and fatalities.
-Some of these injuries impact pedestrians walking on, or near railroad tracks.
+Some of these injuries impact pedestrians walking on or near railroad tracks.

-Aside from the number of collisions and derailments, there are many other statistics that are concerning to those who live near and cross railroad tracks every day.
+Aside from the number of collisions and derailments, there are many other statistics concerning those who live near and cross railroad tracks every day.
 Some crossings don’t have proper lighting, or have defective railroad gates.
 Other trains don’t have safety features in place that are soon to be required by the federal government.

 A train derailment can happen for any number of reasons, most of which can be avoided with proper maintenance and up-to-date safety technology.